Crispy Baked Chicken Wings

-Let me tell you… they were fall-apart tender, the skin was crisp, and they were phenomenal.
-My husband said if he hadn’t known I made them in the oven he may not have been able to tell the difference between these and conventional dry-rub fried chicken wings.
+I was hesitant about baking the wings in the oven, convinced they would be dry and boring, but let me tell youโฆ they were fall-apart tender, the skin was crisp, and they were phenomenal.
+My husband said if he hadn't known I made them in the oven he may not have been able to taste the difference between these and conventional dry-rub fried chicken wings.

 I ended up starting the wings at 200 degrees and then gradually increasing the temperature to 300 degrees over three hours to crisp up the skin, and it turned out perfectly.